“A Sopranos Thanksgiving”

 Even though both characters are becoming more and more unlikable, they seem to be a perfect match, even though they’re clearly terrible for each other.

 On the other hand, Tony and Gloria are just as toxic.
 Perhaps that’s why they’re drawn to each other.
-The Sopranos has always possessed a twisted sense of irony, but this sinful affair is the most venomous that the series has ever been.
+The Sopranos has always possessed a twisted sense of irony, but this sinful affair is the most venomous that the series has ever seen.

 Even with such a hopeful title, “He Is Risen” features The Sopranos falling further and further into despair.